Last updated on February 28, 2022 by

 What Is An Autoclave & How Does It Work?

 An autoclave is an important part of any laboratory.
 First invented in 1879 by Charles Chamberland, the machine uses steam to cleanse and sterilize the contents.

 Microorganisms, or microbes, require food, moisture, and the right temperature to multiply and survive.
 If you cannot starve them or dry them out, heat is the only way to kill them.
 Heat breaks down the proteins in the microorganisms, in a process called denaturalization.

 What Does an Autoclave Do?

-Laboratories, doctor’s offices, hospitals, and body modification studios all use autoclaves to sterilize various supplies and surgical equipment.
+Autoclaves are commonly used in laboratory setting and healthcare facilities to sterilize various supplies, surgical equipment, and even medical waste.
 In the chemical industries, autoclaves synthesize crystals, cure coatings, and vulcanize rubber.

 How an Autoclave Works

 Autoclaves use a combination of steam and high pressure to transfer heat from the machine to the items inside it.
 Over the years, they’ve undergone a number of iterations and technological improvements.
 There are still basic mechanical models available today, but it’s also possible to get a fully computerized machine.

 A basic autoclave process looks something like this: